hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 with computations returning an _A_.
 The computation is executed when the _IO_ is run.

-If you had passed a computation to _pure_, the computation would have been evaluated eagerly.
-The result would have been computed before it is passed to _pure_.
-That is possible, but it's not what _pure_ is intended for.
+If you passed a computation to _pure_, the computation would be evaluated eagerly.
+The result would be computed before being passed to _pure_.
+You can do this, but it's not what _pure_ is intended for.

 _IO.succeed_ is just an alias for _IO.pure_

 ## _raiseError_ (or _fail_)

-_pure_ creates an _IO_, that is guaranteed to succeed (hence the alias _succeed_). _IO.raiseError_ creates an _IO_, that is guaranteed to fail (hence the alias _fail_).
+_pure_ creates an _IO_ which is guaranteed to succeed (hence the alias _succeed_). _IO.raiseError_ creates an _IO_ which is guaranteed to fail (hence the alias _fail_).
 Just as _pure_ takes a pure value, _raiseError_ take a pure _Throwable_ to indicate failure.

-The implementation of _raiseError_ wraps the throwing of the exception in an _IO_ thuns preventing from being executed immediately.
+The implementation of _raiseError_ wraps the throwing of the exception in an _IO_, thus preventing it from being executed immediately.

 ```scala